Install ExpressionEngine using its security features right out of the box.

 Navigate to http://eetest.loc/admin.php

-You may see the following error if the above line of code does not match the position and/or spelling of your former "system" directory, and even if you have done everything right up until this point (because you don't have your database set up yet):
+You may see this if the above line of code does not match the position and/or spelling of your former "system" directory, and even if you have done everything right up until this point.
+It reveals that ExpressionEngine is partially installed.
+Check the paths you added to index.php and admin.php for exact accuracy, keeping in mind that varying captialization, spacing, and inconsistent spelling may incur unpredictable results:

 If all is well, you should see this: